Top Vacation Spots in North Carolina

 take in some hiking to stretch your legs and have some great fun along the way.

-pan for gold today and many other gems all across the state.
+Pan for gold and many other gems all across the state.
 These are fun family trips that treasure hunters

 of all ages will enjoy.
 Here are some treasure hunting locations that you may want to check out.